jepler/poc/README.md

 # poc syntax

-*poc* programs are Python (2.x) programs.
+*poc* programs are Python3 programs.
 Primitives, postfix operations, group operations, and inquires are generally shorthand ways for invoking methods on occmodel *Solid* objects.